-Pumped Storage at Mica: BC Hydro undertook a pre-feasibility study and cost estimate of adding a PS facility at Mica dam, and these formed the basis for the information presented earlier in section 3.4.2.1.
-However, because this is a
+Pumped Storage at Mica: BC Hydro undertook a pre-feasibility study and cost estimate of adding a PS facility at Mica dam, and these formed the basis for the information presented earlier in this chapter.
+However, because this is a discrete project whose technical feasibility has not been specifically confirmed, it was not included as a resource option in the portfolio analysis.